harveyramer/harvey-ramer-blog/src/pages/index.md

 ---
 templateKey: index-page
-title: The Pursuit of Clarity
+title: In Pursuit of Clarity
 image: /img/GuggenheimBilbao.jpg
 heading: Clarity in software architecture
 subheading: No to perfection.
 Yes to excellence.